romkatv/powerlevel10k/README.md

 ### For Powerlevel9k users

-If you are currently using Powerlevel9k, you can try Powerlevel10k in a temporary zsh shell.
+If you are currently using Powerlevel9k, you can try Powerlevel10k in a temporary zsh session.
 The prompt will look exactly like what you are used to but it'll be faster.

 ```zsh